 Now it’s your turn.
 I want you to share your mistakes with me and others.

-You have something to gain from this other than reminding yourself not to make the same mistake twice and helping other investors who read this site – by sharing your big fat investing mistakes, thanks to my partnership with 5i Research, I will giveaway one (1) 5i one-year subscription to their conflict free investing research, a $150 value to one lucky reader.
+You have something to gain from this other than reminding yourself not to make the same mistake twice and helping other investors who read this site – by sharing your big fat investing mistakes, thanks to my partnership with 5i Research, I will giveaway one (1) 5i one-year subscription to their conflict free investing research, a $150 value to one lucky reader (contest over).
 Feel free to enter my giveaway below and I’ll contact the winner via email after it closes.